 An M.A. (or equivalent degree) in Anthropology, Cultural Studies, or Folklore is required for admission to the Ph.D. program.
 Formal application is required of all students.

-Students who completed their degree in this department and wish to pursue a Ph.D. should apply for entry to the Ph.D. program in the semester following their receipt of the M.A.
+Students who completed their M.A. degree in the department and wish to pursue a Ph.D. should apply for entry to the Ph.D. program in the semester following their receipt of the M.A.
 (Students who take a leave of absence after the M.A. should apply for entry to the Ph.D. program immediately upon returning to the University.)
 The student will submit a "Request for Ph.D.
-Program Admission" form to the Graduate Studies Steering Committee for approval.
+Program Admission" form to the Graduate Studies Steering Committee (GSSC) for approval.

 - A letter of application must be attached to the form.
 The letter should specify the supervisor and the two additional members of the examination committee.
 All members must be listed members of the department's Graduate Studies Committee.
 The letter should indicate the student's research interests, research goals, and a proposed schedule for the completion of the degree.